sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 Think of a `while(true)` loop which can be non-terminating.
 If we wanted to be rigorous about it, we would have to test the program where the loop block is executed one time, two times, three times, etc. Imagine a `for(i = 0; i < 10; i++)` loop with a `break` inside of the body.
 We would have to test what happens if the loop body executes one time, two times, three times, ..., up to ten times.
 It might be impossible to exhaustively test all the combinations.

-How can we handle long lasting loops (a loop that runs for many iterations), or unbounded loops (where we do not know how many times it will be executed)?
+How can we handle long-lasting loops (a loop that runs for many iterations), or unbounded loops (where we do not know how many times it will be executed)?

 Given that exhaustive testing is impossible, testers often rely on the **loop boundary adequacy criterion**